Elgin Cathedral: Cathedral church at Elgin

+Foundation and development

-Although Bishop Brice had previously petitioned for the relocation of the episcopal seat to Elgin, it was not until Andrew de Moravia's episcopate that Pope Honorius III issued a bull on 10 April 1224 authorising an inquiry into the suitability of the relocation.
-His appointed legates, Gilbert de Moravia, Bishop of Caithness, Robert, Abbot of Kinloss, and Henry, Dean of Ross approved the undertaking.
+Although Bishop Brice had previously petitioned for the relocation of the episcopal seat to Elgin, it was not until the episcopate of Andrew de Moravia that Pope Honorius III issued a bull on 10 April 1224 authorising an inquiry into the suitability of the move.
+His appointed legates, Gilbert de Moravia, Bishop of Caithness, Robert, Abbot of Kinloss, and Henry, Dean of Ross, approved the undertaking.
 The translation ceremony was conducted by the Bishop of Caithness and the Dean of Ross on 19 July 1224.
-Before this, on 5 July, King Alexander II (Alaxandair mac Uilliam) had issued a writ consenting to the transference, referencing a previous land grant made for this purpose.
-Although the grant predates the papal mandate and may suggest that construction had begun before Brice’s death, this is considered unlikely.
+Earlier, on 5 July, King Alexander II (Alaxandair mac Uilliam) had issued a writ consenting to the transference, referencing a previous land grant he had made specifically for this purpose.
+Although the grant predates the papal mandate and may suggest that construction had begun before Brice's death, this is considered unlikely.
 It is generally accepted that Bishop Andrew initiated the building works on a previously unoccupied site.